Superseded - Management of Diagnosed Cases of COVID-19 and Close Contacts Direction

 This Public Health Direction specifies the mandatory and minimum requirements that apply to individuals who have received a positive COVID-19 diagnosis and their close contacts.
 Individuals may choose to adopt greater infection control measures and nothing in this direction prevents an employer, organisation or industry from implementing additional infection control measures through protocols, policies or local guidelines.

 Separately from the requirements under Public Health Directions, under sections 362G and 362H of the Public Health Act 2005, a person may be given a direction by an emergency officer (public health) to stay at or in a particular place for up to 14 days if the emergency officer believes it is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 in the community.

 This Public Health Direction is to be read in conjunction with other Public Health Directions issued under section 362B of the Public Health Act 2005 that have not expired or been revoked.

-This Public Health Direction may be referred to as the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction (No.2).
+This Public Health Direction may be referred to as the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction.

-The Management of Diagnosed Cases of COVID-19 and Close Contacts Direction made on 6 May 2022 is revoked and replaced by this Direction from the time of publication.
+The Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No.7) made on 28 April 2022 is revoked and replaced by this Direction from the time of publication.

 This Direction applies from the time of publication until the end of the declared public health emergency, unless it is revoked or replaced.